 The Bible teaches that God is one Being and three in person.
 A being and a person are two different things.
 A being is what you are.
 Being is whatness.
 A person is who you are.

 What I am is a human being.
 Who I am is Kevin Drendel.
 I am a human being and a person.
-Human is not who I am.
-I am unique person.
+Human is what, not who, I am.
+I am an unique person.
 I am one being and one person.